Dual-Resonator Kinetic-Inductance Detector for Distinction between Signal and 1/f Frequency Noise: Appendix B: Derivation of the transmission for two resonances interacting with TLS

 and $\overline{n}=$$|A(t)|^{2}$ is the mean photon number in the cavity and $n_{s}^{-1}=4g^{2}/\Gamma_{1}\Gamma_{2}$ the number of photons required to saturate the TLS transition. \\

 \textbf{3.
 Correlation amplitude:}

-\\ TLS frequency (1/f) noise gives noise in resonator transmission (e.g. $S_{21})$, where the transmission changes in phase and amplitude generally for one input frequency.
+\\ TLS ($1/f$) frequency noise causes noise in resonator transmission (e.g. $S_{21})$, where the transmission changes in phase and amplitude.
 The noise is mainly seen in a particular direction in IQ space as fluctuations in [Re $(S_{21} (f_{0A}))$, Im $(S_{21}(f_{0A}))]$ and [Re $(S_{21} (f_{0B}))$, Im $(S_{21}(f_{0B}))]$ which are tangent to the complex transmission plot, which we use (Eq.
 (18)) to define the quadratures $[Q'_{A}, I'_{A}]$ and $[Q'_{B}, I'_{B}]$ shown in Fig. 5(c).
-As in a standard KID, the fluctuation quadrature is thus frequency noise.
+As in a standard KID, the fluctuation quadrature is thus a frequency noise.
 However, now we have two input frequencies and two TLS noise sources.
 The TLSs induce noise in the resonators, where $I'_{A}$ and $I'_{B}$ in Fig. 5(c) are defined to be tangent to the transmission versus frequency plot near the probe frequencies [$f_A$, $f_B$].
-In Fig. 9 we show the correlation amplitude (the normalized cross spectral density)
+In Fig. 9 we show the correlation amplitude (the normalized cross-spectral density)

 between different quadratures and TLS groups.
 Here, x and y are the different possible aforementioned TLS and quadrature noise types. $S_{\nu}^{xy}$ is the cross-spectral density between x and y, and $S_{\nu}^{xx}$ and $S_{\nu}^{yy}$ are the autospectral density of x and y respectively.
-The result plotted in Fig. 9 shows that the 1/f noise on each mode and its own TLS fluctuations are highly correlated, but the noise induced on the measurement quadratures of the two resonator modes is uncorrelated.
+The result plotted in Fig. 9 shows that the $1/f$ noise on each mode and its own TLS fluctuations are highly correlated, but the noise induced on the measurement quadratures of the two resonator modes is uncorrelated.